-So, how do you, as a graduating radiology resident or fellow, begin to approach finding a job in this competitive landscape?
-We are going to cover the essentials for finding a quality job in these difficult radiology markets.
+How do you, as a graduating radiology resident or fellow, begin to approach finding a job in this competitive landscape?
+We are going to cover the essentials for finding a quality job in these problematic radiology markets.
 I will divide the essentials into the following sections: networking, diversification of skills, location, recommendations, and research/national organization involvement.

 Networking does not only begin when you start looking for a job.
-In fact, the search for the ideal job begins at home.
+The search for the ideal job commences at home.
 What do I mean by that?
-Everything that you do as a radiology resident is monitored by your current attendings.
-And, the first and most important part of networking is maintaining good relationships with your colleagues and attendings.
+The first and most important part of networking is maintaining good relationships with your colleagues and attendings.

-Many attendings have their proverbial “ear to the ground” and can tell you about opportunities in the area.
-They can guide you to those jobs.
-In order get access to these high quality jobs, you need to perform and be a good team player.
-The resident that has not been “playing nicely in the sandbox” over the four years of residency and that final year or two of fellowship is not going to get those inside tips.
-This resident is more likely going to have to fend for himself.
-On the other hand, those residents that are constantly striving to become the best radiologist they can be and relate well to their colleagues will have first dibs on those desirable jobs that are known by their radiology attendings.
+Many attendings have their proverbial “ear to the ground.”
+More often than not, therefore, many can tell you about opportunities in the area.
+Moreover, they can guide you to those jobs.
+So, to get access to these high-quality jobs, you need to perform and be a good team player.
+The resident that has not been “playing nicely in the sandbox” during training will not receive those inside tips.
+More likely, the poorly behaved resident will need to fend for himself.
+On the other hand, residents who continuously strive for excellence and relate well to their colleagues will have first dibs on those desirable jobs with connections to your radiology attendings.

-It also becomes more important than ever to stay in contact with your colleagues and coworkers.
-Even when you are ready to leave your residency to go to your fellowship, try to keep in touch with your former colleagues, whether it be your fellow residents or attendings.
+It also becomes more critical than ever to stay in contact with your colleagues and coworkers.
+When you are ready to leave your residency to go to your fellowship, keep in touch with your former colleagues, residents, and attendings.
 You never know when that next job lead is going to pop up.
-And most of these people are going to be happy to give you a tip or two on any new leads as well as how to find that next great job.
+And, most former colleagues will happily give you a tip for a new contact.
+These connections will be the most likely to help with finding that next great job.

 What about social media?
-Nowadays, professional based social media groups such as linkedin can play a role in getting that next job.
-It can be another means to keep in contact with your former colleagues and keep others aware of your current training and expertise.
-I think that most residents should maintain at least one account.
+Nowadays, professional-based social media groups such as LinkedIn can play a role in getting that next job.
+Besides, social media can keep you in contact with your former colleagues.
+And, social media allows you to let others stay aware of your current training and expertise.
+Therefore, residents should maintain at least one account.
 But be careful to keep the account relevant and correct.
-View it like a resume.
-If it is not updated and contains false information, it can be a detriment toward finding that next great job.
-Otherwise, it can be a great way to contact your former colleagues and mentors as well as a way to get new leads.
+View it as a resume.
+If it is not updated and contains false information, it can be detrimental to finding that next great job.
+Otherwise, it can be a great way to contact your former colleagues as well as a way to obtain new leads.

 Finally, even when you have started on that first job, whether it be a dream job or merely a stepping stone, make sure to be cordial and appropriate to your interviewees.
-I remember when I was interviewing, I met with an attending at a practice who was touting the merits of his practice to me.
-I subsequently found a job with a different practice, different from his.
-However, 6 months later that same attending who interviewed me became an interviewee at my current practice.
+I remember when I was interviewing, I met with a private practice attending who was touting the merits of his work to me.
+I subsequently found a job with a different practice.
+However, six months later, that same attending who interviewed me became an interviewee at my current practice.
 You never know what is going to happen!!!

 Diversification of Skills

 As a resident and fellow, try to do things in your field slightly out of your comfort zone.
 What do I mean by that?
 You never know what practices are going to want.
 Things change.
-Sometimes practices may need a cardiothoracic radiologist, but have a need for a radiologist that can also read mammo.
+Sometimes an imaging business may need a cardiothoracic radiologist but also require a radiologist that can also read mammograms.
 Other times, a practice may need an interventionist that feels comfortable with reading musculoskeletal MRI.
-So, to become the most competitive candidate in your class, you need to make sure that you feel comfortable in as many modalities as is reasonable.
-The only way to do that is to not just concentrate on your fellowship skills or areas of comfort, but your weaker procedures/modalities.
+To become the most competitive candidate in your class, you need to make sure that you feel comfortable in as many modalities as reasonable.
+Therefore, you should not just concentrate on your fellowship skills or areas of comfort, but also your weaker procedures/imaging areas.

-As a fellow, it also becomes crucial to moonlight to maintain your skills in other general radiology areas, different from your fellowship.
-It will build your speed and accuracy so that when you start your first job you will be able read studies at a reasonable pace.
-This will allow you have a greater likelihood of remaining at your first real job!
+As a fellow, it also becomes crucial to moonlight to maintain your skills in other general radiology areas, outside of fellowship.
+It can build your speed and accuracy.
+So, when you start your first job, you will be able to read studies at a reasonable pace.
+Moonlighting will allow you to have a higher likelihood of remaining at your first job after training!

 Should Location Be The Sacrificial Lamb?

-Sometimes the job market in some locations becomes so ultra competitive that it may not be possible to find a good job in your desired area.
-In that case, there are times when it makes sense to alter ones expectations and apply to other locales outside of ones original intentions.
-This may significantly increase the choices of the applicant and allow him/her to practice their own subspecialty or have a better income to support the family.
-This is a decision that should not be taken lightly, given that there may be personal or family issues.
-But, it is something that should be considered depending upon the living situation of the applicant/resident/fellow.
+Sometimes the job market in some locations becomes so ultra-competitive that good jobs may not exist in your desired area.
+In that case, there are times when it makes sense to alter one’s expectations and apply to other locales outside of one’s original intentions.
+By switching locations, the applicant may significantly increase the job market choices that will allow her to practice her subspecialty or earn more income.
+However, an applicant should not take this decision lightly because personal or family issues sometimes can trump job selection.
+But, an applicant should consider all the alternatives before selecting a job.

-For those of you that may be interested in academics, staying involved in multiple research projects can be crucial to finding that first academic job.
-Although not as crucial for the private practitioner, it certainly can’t hurt to also have good quality research under your belt when you look for that first job.
-As I’ve mentioned in a prior post on research, if there is a choice between two candidates that are equal, many times a practice may choose the resident with more research experience.
+For those interested in academics, completing research projects can help to snag that first academic job.
+Although not as crucial for the private practitioner, it also can’t hurt to have completed research projects.
+As I’ve mentioned in a prior post on research, if practices have a choice between two equal candidates, they may sometimes choose the resident with more research experience.
 You never know…

 Also, getting involved in national organizations, whether it be the ACR, RSNA, or AUR, can be a great way to learn about the politics of radiology as well to meet colleagues and practitioners.
-Participation in these organizations should be considered by all residents as it could be a stepping stone to finding a great job or to becoming the next President!
+Residents should consider participation in these organizations.
+It could be a stepping stone to find a great job or to become the next President!

-If the job market is tough, all is not lost.
-Even in the toughest markets, there are usually a few jobs available.
-In order to increase your chances of getting one of these desirable slots, you may need to work a bit more intelligently and focused to become a desirable candidate.
+If the job market is tight, all is not lost.
+Even in the most challenging markets, some practices will usually have a few jobs available.
+To increase your chances of getting one of these popular slots, you may need to work a bit more intelligently and focused so that you can become a desirable candidate.
 Networking, diversifying your skills, making sure to get great recommendations, finding the correct location, and participating in research and national organizations can help your cause.
 Ultimately, these practices will choose someone that fits the expected identity of an ideal candidate.
-If you follow these essentials, you have a much better chance that person will be you.
+If you follow these essentials, you have a much better chance that that person will be you.
 Good luck!!!